Doctor insights on:

 - Can lithium cause hallucinations?

-- Can stress cause hallucinations?
+- Can prescription drugs cause hallucinations?

-- Can lack of sleep cause hallucinations?
+- Can vitamins cause hallucinations?